MDLuis/hts/robustness_report.md

 - Observed retry behavior.

 **Observations:**
-- Fetch failed immediately with a connection error.
+- Automatic retries triggered according to `retries=5` and `backoff_factor=0.5`.
+(Can be increased)
-- No retry/backoff mechanism, ingestion was aborted.
+- Each retry waited exponentially longer (0.5s → 1s → 2s → 4s) before the next attempt.
-- When network was restored, re-running ingestion succeeded.
+- Once the network was restored within the retry window, the ingestion completed successfully without manual restart.
-- Manual restart required.
+- If the connection remained unavailable past the maximum retries, the ingestion aborts.

 **Result:**
-**Fail** - Retry/backoff logic not implemented.
+**Pass** - Retry and backoff logic correctly handled connection failures, preventing ingestion aborts.

 ---